CESSProject/cess/docs/AccountGuide.md

 ### Backup CESS account

-Click the setting option on the right side of the account and click "export accout" to export the backup file.
+Click the "setting option" on the right side of the account and click "export accout" to export the backup file.

 ![Image](https://raw.githubusercontent.com/Cumulus2021/W3F-illustration/main/docs/account%20guide/img7.png)